Hunanese bamboo and Yunnanese copper,

 Copper and brass

-Copper and its various alloys such as brass and bronze are used in pipe saddles as well as many other articles.
-Sometimes metals are layered, with alternating paktong and copper providing a rich effect.
+Copper and its various alloys such as brass and bronze were used in pipe saddles as well as many other articles.
+Sometimes metals were layered, with alternating paktong and copper providing a rich effect.

-Copper is useful for small opium preparation tools, like spoons or tiny woks, since opium detaches easily from copper surfaces.
+Copper was useful for small opium preparation tools, like spoons or tiny woks, since opium detaches easily from copper surfaces.
+It was also used in trays of various sizes.

 Silver, niello, and gold